MobilityData/gbfs/gbfs.md

 * Non-negative Integer - An integer greater than or equal to 0.
 * Object - A JSON element consisting of key-value pairs (fields).
 * String - Can only contain text.
 Strings MUST NOT contain any formatting codes (including HTML) other than newlines.
 * Time - Service time in the HH:MM:SS format for the time zone indicated in `system_information.json` (00:00:00 - 47:59:59).
-Time can stretch up to one additional day in the future to accommodate situations where, for example, a system was open from 11:30pm - 11pm the next day (i.e. 23:30:00-47:00:00).
+Time can stretch up to one additional day in the future to accommodate situations where, for example, a system was open from 11:30pm - 11pm the next day (23:30:00-47:00:00).
-* Timestamp - Timestamp fields MUST be represented as integers in POSIX time (e.g., the number of seconds since January 1st 1970 00:00:00 UTC).
+* Timestamp - Timestamp fields MUST be represented as integers in POSIX time (representing the number of seconds since January 1st 1970 00:00:00 UTC).
 * Timezone - TZ timezone from the https://www.iana.org/time-zones.
 Timezone names never contain the space character but MAY contain an underscore.
 Refer to https://en.wikipedia.org/wiki/List_of_tz_zones for a list of valid values.
 Example: `Asia/Tokyo`, `America/Los_Angeles` or `Africa/Cairo`.
 * Country code - Country code following the [ISO 3166-1 alpha-2 notation](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2).
-* URI *(added in v1.1)* - A fully qualified URI that includes the scheme (e.g., `com.example.android://`).
+* URI *(added in v1.1)* - A fully qualified URI that includes the scheme (for example, `com.example.android://`).
 Any special characters in the URI MUST be correctly escaped.
 See the following https://www.w3.org/Addressing/URL/4_URI_Recommentations.html for a description of how to create fully qualified URI values.
 Note that URIs MAY be URLs.
 * URL - A fully qualified URL that includes `http://` or `https://`.
 Any special characters in the URL MUST be correctly escaped.
 See the following https://www.w3.org/Addressing/URL/4_URI_Recommentations.html for a description of how to create fully qualified URL values.